Battle-Line-Productions/CommuniQueueV2/DesignDocument.md

 - 2025-04-18: Aspire orchestration, monorepo/solution pattern added.
 - 2025-04-18: Metric reporting, dashboard widgets, and analytic aggregation described for future effort.
 - 2025-04-18: SuperAdmin impersonation supported and described.
+- 2025-04-27: Updated background processing to use AWS Lambda function that reads from SQS queue via Lambda events instead of a containerized worker service.